Papercraft

 #=> "<h1>Hello</h1>"

-When a template takes one or more arguments, you should pass the corresponding parameters to #render:
+When a template takes one or more arguments, they should be passed to Papercraft.html following the template reference:

 Hello = ->(name) { h1 "Hello, #{name}!" }

-As with any normal Ruby method call, you can pass rest parameters and keyword parameters to #render, and they will be passed to the template:
+As with any normal Ruby method call, you can pass rest arguments and keyword arguments to Papercraft.html, and they will be passed to the template:

 Hello = ->(name) { h1 "Hello, #{name}!" }